PostHog/posthog.com/contents/blog/mykonos-hackathon.md

 ![Data crunching](https://res.cloudinary.com/dmukukwp6/image/upload/hackathon_datacrunch_525d9e362b.png)

 PostHog crunches a lot of data – and sometimes queries can take a while to load.
-To help users better understand the hard work we’re doing when they make a query, we built a loading bar that shows statistics on the data we’re crunching, and the CPU we’re throwing at each query.
-The loading bar is fake right now (sorry!), but the data we show is very much real.
+To help users better understand the hard work we’re doing when they make a query, we built a loading bar to give you a better idea of how long your query is going to take a load.
+If you feel the need for a quick distraction, you could also check out [Hedgehog mode 2.0](https://posthog.com/changelog/2024#hedgehog-mode-2.0-launched), which also recently shipped.

 ### CLI